holepunchto/dht-rpc/README.md

 #### `const addr = node.address()`

-Get the local address of the UDX socket bound.
+Get the local address of the UDP socket bound.

 Note that if you are in ephemeral mode, this will return a different port than the one you provided in the constructor (under `port`), as ephemeral